WiLuX-Source/Discord-Token-Login/ReadMe.md

 - **If you forked this repo before I added this section, please update it or add our names to the credit list.**
 - **Bot tokens & 2FA enabled account tokens are not supported in this project.**
 - **This project is not affiliated with Discord.**
+- **Discord makes unusable your tokens after you logout from your account.
+Just logout with clearing storage & cookies or use incognito.**
+- **Check out more info in our FAQ(Work In Progress.)**
 <br></br>

 ## 🌀 Features 🌀